V4Fire/Client/src/components/friends/async-render/README.md

     {{ letter }}
 ```

 Any iterable element can be a promise.
-In that case, it will be rendered after resolving.
+In that case, it will be rendered after being resolved.

 ```
 < .container v-async-target